apache/cloudstack-documentation/source/adminguide/accounts.rst

 ImplicitDedicationPlanner.
 Then in Planner Mode, the administrator specifies either Strict or Preferred, depending on whether it is permissible to allow some use of shared resources when dedicated resources are not available.
-Whenever a user creates a VM based on this service offering, it is allocated on one of the dedicated hosts.
+Whenever a user creates an instance based on this service offering, it is allocated on one of the dedicated hosts.